AGM Group Secures Nasdaq Listing, Avoids Delisting Scare

 Meeting the Price Requirement and Deadline

 According to a press release shared on GlobeNewswire, AGM Group received notification from Nasdaq on June 18.
 This notice confirmed that the company had met the necessary conditions to continue its listing.
 A key condition was raising its share price above the $1 minimum requirement by the specified June 16 deadline.
-Meeting this price threshold was crucial for AGM Group Holdings to address the deficiency noted by Nasdaq.
+Meeting this price threshold was critical for AGM Group Holdings to address the deficiency noted by Nasdaq.

 What’s Next for AGM Stock and Nasdaq Compliance?